SEGL in Rwanda

 To Apply

-The priority application deadline for SEGL graduates is February 15th.
-After that date we will open a limited number of spots to Spring 2023 students.
+The priority application deadline for SEGL graduates is February 11th.
+(Applications received before this date will receive a reply within one week.)
+After February 11th we will open a limited number of spots to Spring 2026 students.
+To assist with booking travel and lodging, please tell us as soon as possible if you plan to apply.

 Questions?

 As we get closer to our departure, we will share additional details that will help ensure the experience is safe, healthy, and meaningful.
-Please contact us at summer@schoolforethics.org with questions.
+Please contact Courtenay Kim-White at courtenay.kimwhite@schoolforethics.org with questions.
 Check this page for further updates in the coming months!